Questions which are often raised with Consultants are:

-The person responsible for managing the electrical installation and any fixed appliances as well as the gas pipework and appliances, and other items included within a building will depend on the terms of the lease.
+The person responsible for managing the electrical installation, fixed appliances, gas pipework and appliances, and other items included within a building, will depend on the terms of the lease.
 It is a responsibility of management to ensure there is no doubt at all regarding where any legal obligation lies.

-Landlords normally hold the duty to take care of the wiring system of their building and they should conduct a safety check before an initial new lease is granted and produce this to the new tenant.
+Landlords normally hold the duty to take care of the wiring system of their building, with a safety check completed before an initial new lease is granted.
+This must then be passed to the new tenant.
 The responsibility for the continuing upkeep and maintenance of the electrical installation and any fixed appliances (appliances directly attached to the electrical supply) should then be set out in the lease.

 The mains installation and fixed wiring will be subject to a periodical inspection (each inspector – a suitably qualified electrician – determines the period until the next inspection, which can be between 12 months and 5 years, according to its current condition) and is required to be maintained and kept in such a condition “as to be safe to use”.